 Union Budget 2019: Full text of Nirmala Sitharaman's maiden speech

 New Delhi, July 05: Finance Minister Nirmala Sitharaman presented her maiden Union Budget 2019 for the Narendra Modi-led NDA government on July 5.
-Sitharaman's spoke for 2 hours 7 minutes and said that the focus of the Modi government has been 'mazboot desh ke liye mazboot nagrik' (strong citizens for a strong nation).
+Sitharaman spoke for 2 hours 7 minutes and said that the focus of the Modi government has been 'mazboot desh ke liye mazboot nagrik' (strong citizens for a strong nation).

 Here's what Finance Minister Nirmala Sitharaman said in her Budget 2019 speech: